danoon2/Boxedwine/docs/AheadOfTimeCompilation.md

 - Run the build and your app then exit cleanly.
 You will need to pass in a command line argument, -aot fileName, where fileName is the path to the file that will be generated.
 - Create a build that includes your generated file and define BOXEDWINE_USE_GENERATE_SOURCE and BOXEDWINE_DYNAMIC

 AOT does not work with other dynamic JIT compilers and it does not work with the binary translators.
-It only works swith a plain normal single threaded CPU core.
+It only works with a plain normal single threaded CPU core.

 ## On Windows